Klipper3d/klipper/docs/TMC_Drivers.md

 section](Config_Reference.md#static_digital_output) to set the CS pin of the unused device high (so that it will not attempt to use the SPI bus).
-The board's schematic is often a useful reference for finding which devices are on an SPI bus and their associated pin settings.
+The board's schematic is often a useful reference for finding which devices are on an SPI bus and their associated pins.

 ## How do I tune spreadcycle/coolstep/etc. mode on my drivers?